School-Explained/technical-test/README.md

 - Use version PHP 5.6 (minimum)
 - Use SLIM Framework version 3 (install via composer) or Laravel 5.6
 - Docker compose
-- Slim and React to sit in the same project
+- PHP and React to sit in the same project/repository

 # JavaScript / React.js Test